core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The ordering and the replay protection of notifications received from a server are performed as per Sections 4.1.3.5.2 and 7.4.1 of {{RFC8613}}, by using the Notification Number associated to that server for the observation in question.
 In addition, the client performs the following actions for each ongoing observation.

    - When receiving the first valid notification from a server, the client MUST store the current Sender ID Sid1 of that server for the observation in question.
 If the 'kid' field is included in the OSCORE option of the notification, its value specifies Sid1.
-If the Observe request was protected with the pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the notification (see {{sec-cose-object-kid}}).
+If the Observe request was protected in pairwise mode (see {{sec-pairwise-protection-req}}), the 'kid' field may not be present in the OSCORE option of the notification (see {{sec-cose-object-kid}}).
 However, in this case the client already knew Sid1 when sending the Observe request, which only that server is able to correctly decrypt and verify.

    - When receiving another valid notification from the same server - which can be identified and recognized through the same public key used to verify the counter signature - the client MUST check whether the current Sender ID Sid2 of the server is equal to the stored Sid1.
 If Sid1 and Sid2 are different, the client MUST cancel or re-register the observation in question.

-      Note that, if Sid2 is different from Sid1 and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected with the pairwise mode - then the client will fail to decrypt and verify the notification, as using the Pairwise Recipient Key for that server bound to Sid1.
+      Note that, if Sid2 is different from Sid1 and the 'kid' field is omitted from the notification - which is possible if the Observe request was protected in pairwise mode - then the client will fail to decrypt and verify the notification, as using the Pairwise Recipient Key for that server bound to Sid1.

 This ensures that the client remains able to correctly perform the ordering and replay protection of notifications, even in case a server legitimately starts using a new Sender ID, as received from the Group Manager when individually rekeyed (see {{new-sender-id}}) or when re-joining the group.